sg3-141-592/Luigi-Tutorial/TUTORIAL.md

 In production we use the Luigi daemon.
 This gives a central point for running our pipelines and provides visualisation of them.

 ## Step 1 — Installing Luigi
-In this step, we'll create a virtual environment to provide a clean sandbox environment to install Luigi into.
+In this step, we will create a virtual environment to provide a clean sandbox environment to install Luigi into.

 First, create a project directory.
 For this tutorial we'll call it ```luigi-demo```: